-For this assignment, please turn in a one-page double-spaced précis of Chandra Mohanty's "Under Western Eyes" that addresses the followings:
+For this assignment, please turn in a 1-page double-spaced (250-300 words) précis of Chandra Mohanty's "Under Western Eyes" that addresses the followings:

-- What is the piece's main argument(s)? - Into what debates is the piece intervening, how and why, and for what ends? - Which disciplinary or theoretical conventions does the author employ and why?
+- What is/are the piece's main argument(s)? - Into what debates is the piece intervening, how and why, and for what ends? - Which disciplinary or theoretical conventions does the author employ and why?